-I could go into detail into his conquests, but if you look at a map of Western Europe without the Iberian peninsula and the British Isles, but…I just want to prove a point, OK?) you pretty much have the Karling Empire by Charlemagne’s death.
+I could go into detail into his conquests, but if you look at a map of Western Europe (well, Western Europe without Spain and the British Isles, but…I just want to prove a point, OK?) you pretty much have the Karling Empire by Charlemagne’s death.
 This guy was good – so good, in fact, that the Pope declared him the Roman Emperor despite not owning Rome itself, in the hope that he would restore the Western Roman Empire’s glory and give the power back the the Pope.
 He didn’t, because at the time the Pope was essentially just in charge of a ruined city of Rome and he owned all of everything, but it’s the thought that counts.
 Karl was even named Caesar (in his own language, Kaiser), and explains how the HRE he created got its H and R. Unfortunately, the E wasn’t doing so well – partly because of over-extension (when you can only travel by horse, Spanish lords are pretty far removed from the Luxembourg-based Kaiser) and partly because people aren’t fantastic honorable loyalty machines what was one empire crumbled into about six.
 The largest of them, East Francia, kept its imperial nametag – and picked up the culture of the East Franks to become German – and became the HRE proper that would last for the next seven centuries.